pantheon-systems/documentation/source/content/support.md

 ## Ticket Support

 The ticket support feature is available to certain Account packages and account types.
-For details, refer to the [support feature table above](#support-features-and-response-times) and the [support overview datasheet](https://pantheon.io/resources/pantheon-support-overview-datasheet).
+For details, refer to the [support feature table above](#support-features-and-response-times).
 Tickets are associated with the site from which the ticket is opened.
 Please be sure that if you maintain several sites, that you open the ticket from the correct site's dashboard.

 1. Create a support ticket from within the site's Dashboard by clicking **Support** > **Open Ticket**.
 This will automatically include the site and user information.